Ed Common can now enjoy the freedom of owning his own vehicle thanks to Lewis Reed.

 Ed was born with Muscular Dystrophy but he has refused to let that stop him doing the things he loves which includes football and for the last 10 years he has played powerchair football for Northern Thunder and been team captain since 2013.
 Ed has also played for England in the last 2 world cups

 The one thing Ed always wanted to do but thought might not be possible was learning to drive but all that changed once he had spoken to Lewis Reed, one of the UK’s leading wheelchair accessible vehicle converters.
 “Lewis Reed had been incredibly helpful in the past when my parents purchased our first WAV family vehicle so I decided to speak to them about the possibility of having my own vehicle which I would be able to drive myself” commented Ed.

-After talking to the team at Lewis Reed, Ed finally went for a VW Shuttle SE drive from vehicle and immediately started taking driving lessons.
+After talking to the team at Lewis Reed, Ed finally went for a Volkswagen Shuttle SE drive from vehicle and immediately started taking driving lessons.
 In April 2016 Ed passed his test and took to the open road and hasn’t looked back

 “Being able to take myself to the cinema, shopping as well as visiting friends and family was just what I needed and to be able to do this without having to ask my parents to take me is just fantastic.
 I live on a farm which is quite remote and away from public transport so having my own vehicle provides me with the freedom and independence I didn’t have previously” continued Ed.